wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
+= 2 =
+* Simply Exclude (SE) now automatically enables all post types.
+* Tools section added to Main Control page.
+* Database cleaner added to Tools section, which allows the admin to mass delete: post revisions, post drafts, trashed posts, unapproved comments, trashed comments, spam comments, unused tags, or unused categories at the push of a button.

 = 1.0.9 / 1.0.9.1 =
 * Added module to insert Google Analytics tracking code.
 * Updated modules will need to be deactivated/reactivated for new options to be fully available upon upgrading.